-It's usually made as part of Ashtami Prasad during the festival of Navratri along with deep-fried Pooris and Halwa (sweet semolina pudding).
-Vegan, gluten-free, and high protein recipe!
+Sookhe Kale Chane is an Indian spiced dry black chickpea curry that can be served as a side or salad.
+It's usually made as part of Ashtami Prasad during the festival of Navratri, along with deep-fried Pooris and Halwa (sweet semolina pudding).
+Vegan, gluten-free, and high-protein recipe!

 I usually make Sookha Kala chana on Ashtami during Navratri as prasad for Kanjak Pooja.
-Otherwise mostly we make the kala chana curry to eat with rice.
+Otherwise, we mostly make the kala chana curry to eat with rice.

 If you have soaked and boiled the chickpeas ahead of time, then this recipe is a breeze to make.

-I love to use the leftovers to make Kala Chana Chaat or add water to give it a little gravy consistency and serve with rice.
+I love to use the leftovers to make Kala Chana Chaat or add water to give it a little gravy consistency and serve it with rice.

 What is Sukha Kala Chana

-Sukha or Sookhe means dry since this recipe is usually served dry (no gravy).
+Sukha or Sookhe means dry, since this recipe is usually served dry (no gravy).

 Significance of Navratri and Kanjak Pooja: